 What I don’t like about the Launch 12 is the flat grind that tends to lose sharpness quickly.

-The Launch 12 is a great choice for a knife collection.
+The Launch 12 is a great choice for an automatic knife collection.
 It also doubles as an everyday carry, but you may have to sharpen the blade frequently.

 Overall Rating: 4.8

-The Buck 110 is an automatic knife that comes with great craftsmanship that will allow you to tackle almost any survival situation.
+The Buck 110 is one of the best automatic knives that comes with great craftsmanship that will allow you to tackle almost any survival situation.

 The Buck 110 Auto has a fantastic automatic action that does a great job of springing that classic clip point blade into action.